juicedata/juicefs-csi-driver/docs/en/getting_started.md

 2. Deploy

-   - If above command returns a non-empty result other than `/var/lib/kubelet`, it means kubelet root directory (`--root-dir`) was customized, you need to update the `kubeletDir` path in the CSI Driver's deployment file.
+   - If above command returns a non-empty result other than `/var/lib/kubelet`, it means kubelet root directory (`--root-dir`) was customized, you need to update the kubelet path in the CSI Driver's deployment file.

      ```shell
-     # replace {{KUBELET_DIR}} in the below command with the actual root directory path of kubelet.
+     # Replace {{KUBELET_DIR}} in the below command with the actual root directory path of kubelet.

      # Kubernetes version >= v1.18
      curl -sSL https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/deploy/k8s.yaml | sed 's@/var/lib/kubelet@{{KUBELET_DIR}}@g' | kubectl apply -f -